The Dorcons

 "The Dorcons" is the twenty-fourth episode of the second season of Space: 1999 (and the forty-eighth and final overall episode of the programme).
 The screenplay was written by Johnny Byrne; the director was Tom Clegg.
 Original titles were "Last of the Psychons" and "Return of the Dorcons".
 The final shooting script is dated 17 November 1976.
-Live-action filming took place Tuesday 7 December 1976 through Thursday 23 December 1976.
+Live-action filming began on Tuesday 7 December 1976 and wrapped on Thursday 23 December 1976.